 The Saatva mattress has a more expensive design than the other three.

 The Euro pillow top provides a lush feeling when you lie on the mattress.

-It is followed by a thin 1-inch comfort layer of memory foam, which helps with contouring and pressure relief.
+It is followed by a thin 1-inch comfort layer of memory foam and polyfoam, which helps with contouring and pressure relief.

 The third support layer is 4 inches of pocketed coils.
 Each coil is encased in foam, which further reduces motion transfer, improves contouring and maintains a cooling air flow.